emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/README.mvc.md

 defined by subclassing the `IResource` interface class and implementing the required methods that specialize that `Resource`'s state and behavior.

  - Ease of customization of CRD display and editing.
-With MVC we can easily customize each Resource object (e.g. Host, Mapping, etc.) and its corresponding ResourceView so that it can be created, displayed, and edited in the best way for that particular Resource type.
+With MVC we can easily customize each `Resource` object (e.g. `Host`, `Mapping`, etc.) and its corresponding `ResourceView` so that it can be created, displayed, and edited in the best way for that particular `Resource` type.
 With built-in links to other relevant resources we can make naviation much easier and in general, help new users become advanced users much faster than before.

 ### Resource, ResourceView, and ResourceListView

-There are two Model interfaces (`IResource` and `IResourceCollection`) and two corresponding View interfaces (`IResourceView` and `IResourceListView`) that are extended via concrete class implementations to define web components that work with each other.  `IResourceView` is a view on a single `Resource` and `IResourceListView` is a view on a `ResourceCollection`, both web components that work with each other.
+There are two Model interfaces (`IResource` and `IResourceCollection`) and two corresponding View interfaces (`IResourceView` and `IResourceCollectionView`) that are extended via concrete class implementations to define web components that work with each other.  `IResourceView` is a view on a single `Resource` and `IResourceCollectionView` is a view on a `ResourceCollection`, both web components that work with each other.
 For example, a `HostView` would extend `IResourceView` and define the layout and interaction behavior for a `HostResource`.
-A list of hosts, a `HostListView`, is implemented by extending `IResourceListView`, whose model is an instance of `HostCollection`.
+A list of hosts, a `HostCollectionView`, is implemented by extending `IResourceListView`, whose model is an instance of `HostCollection`.

 ### New Functionality

-There are a number of future features we expect to be adding to the fundamental Model and View specializations (e.g. `ResourceListViews` and their models:
+There are a number of future features we expect to be adding to the fundamental `Model` and `View` specializations (e.g. `ResourceCollectionView`) and their models:

 - Searching/sorting/filtering can be done based on the Kubernetes metadata that is common to all `Resources` (`name`, `namespace`, `labels`, `annotations`), and custom searching/sorting/filtering for specific kinds.

-- Selection of a number of `Resources` and export the yaml.
+- Selection of a number of `Resources` to export the YAML.

 - Editing of a specific `Resource` and, instead of saving to Kubernetes, downloading the modified YAML.

-- Leveraging Kubernetes generate-id to avoid read/modify/write hazards when you edit/save a resource.
+- Leveraging Kubernetes generate-id to avoid read/modify/write hazards when you edit/save a `Resource`.

 - Showing all `Resources` with a non-green status to show prominently on the dashboard.

-    - Disallowing editing of Resources that were not created in the UI, so that we never try to write to Resources that are maintained via GitOps.
+- Disallowing editing of `Resources` that were not created in the UI, so that we never try to write to `Resources` that are maintained via GitOps.

 - Attaching a URI to a `Resource` that originates from `git`, so that the user can navigate directly to the `Resource` in the `git` repository from the `Resource` view.

 - Leveraging the git repo annotation to allow editing of those `Resources` by filing a PR.

 ## Implementation Details

 The following describes the framework, interfaces, and example classes using the Admin MVC approach.

 ### The mvc/ directory hierarchy